 Member Identity on HTNG Private Web Site

+Member information, such as name, company, and mailing address (but not email address and phone number) are available to other members on the private, members-only portion of the HTNG website.
 Members and affiliated individuals who participate in HTNG collaborative bodies (including workgroups, committees, advisory boards, councils, and similar entities) are identifiable by name, company affiliation, telephone number, and email address to other participants in the same and related bodies, and to employees and contractors of HTNG.
 With approval of HTNG management or the leadership of a collaborative body, HTNG may share the list of that body's participating individuals and/or their contact information with other individuals, if the reason for doing so is to further the collaborative efforts of the body.

 If You Attend an HTNG Meeting or Event